 In any one semester, a student may take no more than four credit hours on a credit-no credit basis, except in these cases: (A) Students registering for Study Abroad or Domestic Study Away Students enrolling in one 5 hour undergraduate language course.
 (B) Students enrolling in one 5 hour undergraduate language course.

-Hours transferred from another University cannot be used as part of the “graded course work.”
+Hours transferred from another higher education institution cannot be used as part of the “graded course work.”

-If a student is admitted on a limited basis, or if a student falls below the Graduate College minimum grade-point average of 2.75 (or below the departmental minimum grade-point average) and is placed on probation, he or she will not be allowed to register for credit-no credit course work for hours until the grade-point average has been raised to the minimum and the probation designation has been removed.
+If a student is admitted on a limited basis, or if a student falls below the Graduate College minimum grade-point average of 2.75 (or below the departmental minimum grade-point average) and is placed on probation, the student will not be allowed to register for credit-no credit course work for hours until the grade-point average has been raised to the minimum and the probation designation has been removed.